RallyTools/Rally-User-Management/README.md

 Rally-User-Management
 =====================

+## License

+Copyright (c) Rally Software Development Corp.
+2013 Distributed under the MIT License.

+## Warranty

+The Rally User Management toolkit is available on an as-is basis.

+## Support

+Rally Software does not actively maintain or support this toolkit.
+If you have a question or problem, we recommend posting it to Stack Overflow: http://stackoverflow.com/questions/ask?tags=rally

+## Description

 The Rally-User-Management kit is an enhanced toolset for Rally subscription administrators who want to bulk create/update users in their Rally subscription, enable/disable users, and assign permissions.